 Now for the Mudroom and the finishes of the space….

 This is my rough photoshop/illustrator mockup of our mudroom cabinets.
 I went and ended up drawing and measuring it all out on the floor this last weekend and it will shift a little from what you see above, but it is mostly the same.
 We plan to switch the cabinet look we have and do natural maple cabinets in this space to play off of our floors throughout the house.
 These cabinets will hold cleaning supplies, vaccums, mops and so on in one.
 Another will hold everything for dogs and additional outdoor things and kid things.
 Then another will offer space for to store hats and mittens and winter things and then another everything for summer days.
 Within these two cabinets the there will be places to hang lots of other coats, snow pants and so on.
 The bench will be roughly 8 feet wide and we will leave all this space for boots and shoes underneath.
 We may have to place braces under the bench, but this won’t change that it will just be for shoes that are wet.
 Then we will have additional storage up high for less used items for different seasons or activities as kids get older.
 We will be having hooks for every day use items.
 We also will have lower hooks by the door to the garage for the kids during their younger years that we can remove later on.
 This way backpacks and coats are at their height.
+After that, we’ll have a garage door repair service come in to check our doors.

 I wanted the floors to be SUPER durable.
 Right when we began designing the space with our builder, we learned Fireclay Tile (that we used throughout the rest of our home) had just released an industrial grade Matte tile.
 Since this space will see a lot of water from wet snow gear and more, I wanted the floor to look beautiful, but hold up to everything.
 So we went with a 3×6 tile that we will do in a subway/brick pattern on the floor with a darker grout close to the color of the tile.
 Super simple, but the color will play off the tones of the mainfloor and our current cabinets, which I hope feels neutral, yet still interesting.